Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Bucks Betting Records & Stats

-- The average point total in Milwaukee's matchups this year is 230.2, 9.7 more points than this game's over/under.
+- Milwaukee has an average total of 230.2 in its outings this year, 12.7 more points than this game's over/under.

-- So far this season, the Bucks have compiled a 44-38-0 record against the spread.

-- Milwaukee has entered the game as favorites 66 times this season and won 54, or 81.8%, of those games.

-- The moneyline for this contest implies a 67.7% chance of a victory for the Bucks.
+- The sportsbooks' moneyline implies a 69.2% chance of a victory for the Bucks.

 Heat Betting Records & Stats

-- Miami has played 38 games this season that ended with a combined score higher than 220.5 points.
+- Miami has played 43 games this season that finished with a combined score above 217.5 points.

-- Miami has had an average of 219.3 points scored in its games so far this season, 1.2 points fewer than this game's over/under.

-- So far this season, Miami has put together a 30-52-0 record against the spread.
+- Miami's contests this season have a 219.3-point average over/under, 1.8 more points than this game's total.

 - The Heat have won in seven, or 30.4%, of the 23 contests they have been named as odds-on underdogs in this year.

-- Miami has a record of 2-7, a 22.2% win rate, when it is set as the underdog by +170 or more by bookmakers this season.
+- Miami has a record of 1-7 when it is set as the underdog by +180 or more by bookmakers this season.

-- Oddsmakers have implied with the moneyline set for this matchup that Miami has a 37% chance of pulling out a win.
+- Miami has an implied victory probability of 35.7% according to the moneyline set by sportsbooks for this matchup.

 Bucks vs. Heat Over/Under Stats (Regular Season)